brick/brick/README.md

 	    }
 	}

-As you can see, the controller class does not need to extend any particular class, and the only requirement on the controller method is that it must return a `Response` object.
+The controller class does not need to extend any particular class, and the only requirement on the controller method is that it must return a `Response` object.
+This requirement can even be alleviated by using a plugin that creates a Response from the controller return value.

 ### Adding routes